codefresh-io/docs.codefresh.io/_posts/2023-10-30-oct-release-notes.md

 **GitOps**
+* `codefresh-image-reporter` failure for ECR (Elastic Container Registry) images.
 * Unable to add cluster for Gerrit providers to GitOps Runtime.
 Daniel M 20672
-* (On-premises only) GitOps Runtime results in error: "rpc error: code = Unknown desc = Manifest generation error (cached)" Pasha CR-20821
+* (On-premises only) Cannot apply multiple namespaces to GitOps Runtime via Kustomize.
 * Argo CD applications not displayed in GitOps Apps dashboard for Hosted GitOps Runtime.
 * Creating a Git Source using Bitbucket does not load all available repos for selection.
-* Rollouts does not display control to expand Analysis Run.
-Olek
+* Rollouts panel does not display control to expand Analysis Run.